-- a signed acquittal form - invoices/receipts for the approved items in the name of the local board - bank statements that include payments for the approved items - an evaluation of the initiative
+- a signed acquittal form; - invoices/receipts for the approved items in the name of the local board; and - bank statements that include payments for the approved items.

 The expected acquittal date will be advised in the acquittal form accompanying the approval letter or approved variation letter.